tboudreaux/MethuselanThucydides/README.md

 docker run -p 5516:5000 -d --restart always -e "BEARER_TOKEN=$BEARER_TOKEN" -e "OPENAI_API_KEY=$OPENAI_API_KEY" -e "DATASTORE=$DATASTORE" --name MethuselanThucydides mt:v0.5
 ```

-The website will be accessible at localhost:5516
+The website will be accessible at 0.0.0.0:5516 (accessible at localhost:5516)

 ## Development Installation
 Setup the databases and retrieval plugin in the same manner which you would have